paypal-examples/ideal/README.md

 ## How to run locally

-This server example implementation uses Node.js
+This server example implementation uses Node.js, and the client side uses a radio button markup to display payment options.

-1. Clone the repo  `git clone git@github.com:paypal-examples/ideal-paypal-payment.git`
+1. Clone the repo  `git clone git@github.com:paypal-examples/ideal-paypal-payment-js-sdk.git`

+2. Run `npm install`

-2. Copy the .env.example file into a file named .env
+3. Copy the .env.example file into a file named .env

 ```
 cp .env.example .env
 ```

-and configuring your `.env` config file with your Paypal Sandbox `CLIENT_ID` and `CLIENT_SECRET`
+and configure your `.env` config file with your Paypal Sandbox `CLIENT_ID` and `CLIENT_SECRET`

-these can be obtained here https://developer.paypal.com/docs/api-basics/sandbox/credentials/
+these can be obtained [here](https://developer.paypal.com/docs/api-basics/sandbox/credentials/)

-3. Run `npm install`
+(If you would like to run the example without configuring webhooks you can skip 4 & 5)

-4. Run the local webhook server `npm run webhook-server` this will display a webhookId,
+4. Run the local webhook server `npm run webhook-server` take note of the webhookId

-5. please update your `.env` file with the `WEBHOOK_ID` value
+5. Update your `.env` file with the `WEBHOOK_ID` value

 6. Start the server; in another terminal run `npm start`